 This user has admitted to filming his own spy camera content of his ‘wife’ using his home security cameras (that they have set up to watch their pet dog) and that he posted this content on AVF starting a thread called; “Unaware Wife CCTV”.
 He has also posted spy camera / voyeur photos of his alleged wife on other threads including: “Wife caught changing in Garden”, “Sleeping gals exposed” and “Titty contest!
 Upload your wife / gf pics here”.

-This user has admitted that his ‘wife’ is unaware that the footage or screenshots of the footage are being shared on AVF or via Telegram groups.
+This user claims that his ‘wife’ is unaware that the footage or screenshots of the footage are being shared on AVF or via Telegram groups.
 In the AVF thread “Unaware Wife CCTV”, UKPerv states; “We have CCTV cams in our house to keep an eye on the dog when we are out.
 I use them for other reasons that the wife doesn’t know about, Let me know what you think and if u want more,”.

 On 02/03/26 he posted to the thread “Unaware Wife CCTV”; “Hey all!
 Havntposted in a while, so thought its time to post an update for your enjoyment!
 Let me know what you think and if you have any request, I’ll try to fulfil them”.

-We discovered in on one thread on AVF that this user has posted a video of naked woman he again claims to be his ‘wife’ in which she is naked in bedroom and seemingly unaware due to the mundane nature of her activities e.g changing in her bedroom, not looking at the camera, the messiness of the bedroom and lack of typical ‘voyeur cam adult content’ tropes such as typically ‘sexy’ underwear or clothing or aspirational surroundings that we have found elsewhere in our investigation.
+We discovered in one thread on AVF that this user has posted a video of a naked woman he again claims to be his ‘wife’ in which she is naked in a bedroom and seemingly unaware due to the mundane nature of her activities e.g changing in her bedroom, not looking at the camera, the messiness of the bedroom.
+This footage can be contrasted with what we have discovered are typical ‘voyeur cam adult content’ tropes such as typically ‘sexy’ underwear or clothing or aspirational surroundings that we have found elsewhere in our investigation.

 This user has offered on multiple occasions to help us set up a spy camera to capture our fictitious ‘female flatmate’ (as part of our UC persona) and consistently asked us to take photos of this flatmate or to use his terminology “sneak a creep”.
 (We believe him to be male as he has appeared in a screenshot of what he claims by his own admission is non-consenting footage lying in bed next to his ‘wife’ though his face is obscured by his mobile phone).

-This user has offered to trade access to the CCTV camera he uses to capture his wife in exchange for access to our camera filming our fictitious female flatmate (a ruse only, not something we will follow through on).
+This user has offered to trade access to the CCTV camera he uses to capture his wife in exchange for access to our camera which he believes will be filming our fictitious female flatmate without her knowledge and consent (a ruse only, not something we will follow through on).

 On 11/03/26, UKPerv shared a video of his wife with us that he claims to be from that morning.
 We have not seen this video online before – it appears to be for our eyes only unlike other photos and videos we have seen on AVF.